clhedrick/kerberos/README.md

 their credentials renewed as long as they have processes.

 2. Support for multiple machine types.
 This is hard.
-Without two-factor, Linux, Mac, and probably Windows (though I haven't tried) can support it.
+Without two-factor, Linux, Mac, and Windows can support it.
 Two factor uses recent features.
 Currently the key part, kgetcred, works on Centos 5 - 7, and OS X (using the Macports version of Kerberos).
 Windows turns out not to need this code, though